spectram/astrospectram/content/contact.md

   </tr>
 </table>

 You can also fill the form below to get in touch.
-I use Netlify Forms, so
+I use Netlify Forms,